teamworktf/website_api/README.md

 }
 ```

-#### Get statistics about a community provider
+#### Retrieve statistics of a community provider

 Get live player statistics about a community provider (updated every 5 minutes).
+Note that "servers_total" is the amount of servers that the provider added on our website, but "servers_online" is the amount of servers that we can actually reach.

 ```
 https://teamwork.tf/api/v1/community/provider/{slug}/stats?key=YOUR_API_KEY